16pj/SNMP16/README.md

 # SNMP16
-A set of SNMP tools, including a model counter, rate calculator and trap handler with web interface
+A set of SNMP tools, including a model counter, rate calculator, interface to Grafana and trap handler with web interface

 1. Counter is a Perl tool that models an SNMP counter and registers Enterprise OID .1.3.6.1.4.1.4171.40 to create dynamically allocated counters.
 The counters.conf file can be used to assign the number and the rate of the counters.